 What will be the greatest threat after the next disaster?
 Thirst?
 Hunger?
 Medical emergencies?
-Hopefully you’ve prepared for these possibilities by learning to store and purify water, learning to store and cook food, and building a first aid kit.
-If you have those covered, then I guarantee your next greatest threat will be burglars.
-Why?
-Because most people won’t have bothered with water, food, and first aid preps.
-And they’ll be desperate.
-But don’t take my word for it.
+Hopefully, you’ve prepared for these possibilities by learning to store and purify water, learning to store and cook food, and building a good first aid kit.

 In the 1990’s Argentina was a relatively safe and prosperous country.
-Then in 2001 it experienced hyperinflation and economic collapse.
-Let’s look at how much crime increased from 1995 to 2001.
+Then in 2001 it experienced hyperinflation and a total economic collapse.
+Take a look at how much crime in Argentina increased from 1995 to 2001.

 - Larceny increased 28.96%.

 You read that right.
 In a disaster, you’re going to need a good weapon to defend your home from dangerous people.
 However, you’ll be far better off if burglars skip your house.
 So how do you make them do that?
 Here are 13 ways.

 Want to save this post for later?
 Click Here to Pin It On Pinterest!

 1. Get a Dog

 If you have any large plants, bushes, or small trees right next to your house, all they are is good hiding places for burglars.
 Cut them all down and consider replacing them with thorny plants that act as a deterrent.

 And also put up neighborhood watch signs.
 The feeling that someone might be keeping an eye on them makes burglars hesitant.
 Regular meetings and updates can create a tight-knit community that looks out for each other.

 4. Put Up Home Security Signs and Stickers